nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Introduction

-DieTrack is a **desktop app with a Command-Line Interface (CLI) that allows users to easily track and maintain their meals so that they are able to maintain their ideal body weight.** If you can type fast, you’ll be able to record your meals in this app much faster than other traditional GUI-based diet tracking apps.
+DietLAH! is a **desktop app with a Command-Line Interface (CLI) that allows users to easily track and maintain their meals so that they are able to maintain their ideal body weight.** If you can type fast, you’ll be able to record your meals in this app much faster than other traditional GUI-based diet tracking apps.

 ## Table of Contents